Concentration in Interprofessional Education

 - Project Homeless Connect

-Note: Students enroll in the IPE elective during the semester they are ready to submit their Concentration in Interprofessional Education Application.
-Prerequisites can be completed while concurrently enrolled in the course, but students must complete all requirements before they can submit their application.
+Students enroll in the Concentration in Interprofessional Education course during the semester they are ready to submit their e-portfolio.
+Prerequisities can be completed while students are concurrently enrolled in the course, but students must complete all requirements before they can submit their e-portfolio.

-Faculty in the contact list below can provide students from their school with information about the Concentration and assistance in identifying interprofessional experiences.
+Students are encouraged to connect with their School's IPEP Committee member.
+These faculty can provide students with information about the Concentration and assistance in identifying interprofessional experiences.

-School of Dental Hygiene Studies - Kathryn Bell
+- School of Dental Hygiene Studies - Brandy Cowen

-School of Healthcare Administration & Leadership - Katherine Parker
+- School of Healthcare Administration & Leadership - Natalie DeWitt

 Concentration in IPE Course Coordinator